chenyk1990/pyortho/README.md

 ## Description

 **Pyortho** is a python package for local signal-and-noise orthogonalization and local similarity calculation.
 The local orthogonalization method is a fundamental seismic data analysis algorithm and has a wide range of applications.
 More examples will be continuously updated.

 ## Reference
-    Chen, Yangkang, and Sergey Fomel.
+    Chen, Y. and S. Fomel.
 "Random noise attenuation using local signal-and-noise orthogonalization."
 Geophysics 80, no. 6 (2015): WD1-WD9.

 BibTeX: